KennyClayton/Capstone-Back-End/README.md

 _Worker users_

-> Workers are able to view jobs as they are created by customers.
+> Workers are able to view projects created by customers. //READ

-> Workers can also claim those jobs, meaning the job is now in that worker's queue and no longer available for other workers.
+> Workers can claim the projects created by customers, which places that project in the list of projects assigned to that worker.
+That claimed project is no longer available for other workers. //UPDATE

-> Workers can also assign a claimed project to another worker, however.
+> Workers can assign a claimed project to another worker, however. //CREATE and UPDATE
+    Question: It sounds like we are updating; are you sure this is really creating?
+Yes.
+When a worker assigns an existing project to himself, a new object is created and stored in the database as a

 _Customer users_